 CSR Definition And ESG Definition: What’s The Difference?

 Although CSR and ESG are often used as if they were the same, they’re not.
 Yes, both follow the principles that profit isn’t all that matters and that corporations must protect society and the environment, contributing to sustainable development.
 However, their approach and target are not the same.

-CSR is all about a company’s engagement with its stakeholders and its commitment to socially and environmentally responsible practices.
+While CSR is about a company’s engagement with its stakeholders and its commitment to socially and environmentally responsible practices.
 On the other hand, ESG is a capital market term used by investors that represents the environmental, social and governance criteria under which they’ll assess a company’s responsible practices.

 CSR And Sustainability: What’s The Connection?